FluvialSeds/rampedpyrox/docs/walkthrough.rst

 Importing and correcting isotope values
 ---------------------------------------
-At this point, the thermogram, DAEM model, and p\ :sub: `0`\ (E) distribution have all been created.
+At this point, the thermogram, DAEM model, and p(0,E) distribution have all been created.
 Now, the next step is to import the RPO isotope values and to calculate the distribution of E values corresponding to each RPO fraction.
 This is This is done by creating an ``rp.RpoIsotopes`` instance using the ``from_csv`` method.
-If the sample was run on the NOSAMS Ramped PyrOx instrument, setting ``blank_corr = True`` and an appropriate value for ``mass_rerr`` will automatically blank-correct values according to the blank carbon estimation of Hemingway et al. (2017) [9]_ [10]_.
+If the sample was run on the NOSAMS Ramped PyrOx instrument, setting ``blank_corr = True`` and an appropriate value for ``mass_err`` will automatically blank-correct values according to the blank carbon estimation of Hemingway et al. (2017) [9]_ [10]_.
 Additionally, if :sup:`13`\ C isotope composition was measured, these can be further corrected for any mass-balance discrepancies and for kinetic isotope fractionation within the RPO instrument [5]_ [9]_.

 Here I create an ``rp.RpoIsotopes`` instance and input the measured data::